BIG Tree Giveaway

 Douglas fir (Pseudotsuga menziesii)

 One of the most common conifers in our local woodlands, Douglas firs easily grow to 125’ high and 30' wide.
-Found in moist to dry sites at low to high elevations.
+Found in moist to dry locations.

 Birds that benefit from these trees: Red Crossbills, Townsend’s Warblers, Pacific Wren, Varied Thrush, and Steller's Jay.